Parasite management at housing time

 1st and 2nd season grazed youngstock

 This age group are most susceptible to gut and lung worms as cattle have not had time to develop a protective immune response until after their 2nd grazing season.
-Treat all youngstock at housing with a product that will remove all inhibited larvae (Group 3-ML – clear injection/pour-on, e.g. Enovex).
-Group 1-BZ (albendazole, fenbendazole, oxfendazole) products are not guaranteed to remove all inhibited larval stages and Group 2 yellow drenches (Levamisole) have no effect on the inhibited larval stages.
+Treat all youngstock at housing with a Group 3-ML (clear drench/injection/pour-on – ivermectin e.g. Enovex) that will remove all inhibited larvae.
+Avoid Group 1-BZ (white drenches – albendazole, fenbendazole) and Group 2-LV (yellow drenches – Levamisole) products are these will not remove all inhibited larval stages

 Purchased 1st lactation dairy/ 1st lactation beef cattle

 The immune status of these animals is unknown with respect to lungworm.
 It is worth paying particular attention to this group of animals and treating them if they are coughing or under conditioned.
-Dairy cattle can be treated with an eprinomectin product (e.g. Eprizero – zero milk withdrawal).
-Beef cattle can be treated with any class of wormer as there are currently no know resistance issues.
+Dairy cattle can be treated with an eprinomectin product (e.g. Eprizero -zero milk withdrawal).
+A Group 3-ML (e.g. Enovex) would be a good choice in beef cattle.

 Adult dairy/beef cattle